 If you have a movie opening on over 2,000 screens, and it doesn’t make at least $5 million on opening weekend, it’s likely as a result of being 1) a terrible movie, and/or 2) with a horrible marketing strategy and/or 3) it has a terrible title.
-Oogieloves In The BIG Balloon Adventure had a potent combination of all three, and the result was the worst box-office opening weekend of all time.
-The movie — which follows some Teletubby-like blobs searching for balloons — averaged around $206 per theater over the weekend, which translates to about 2 people per showing, an even bigger bomb once you consider that one of those two people — the parent — had no desire to be there.
-Most movies that open on over 2,000 theaters will at least grab a few people in each showing standing in the mall who buy a ticket based solely on the movie title.
-That wasn’t the case here.
-Only one other movie — Delgo — comes even close to the disaster that is the Oogieloves.
+Oogieloves In The BIG Balloon Adventure had a potent combination of all three, and as a result, it has the worst box-office opening weekend of all time, followed by Delgo and this weekend’s newest entry into the worst openings of all time: We Are Your Friends.

 Here’s the 25 Worst Opening Weekends of All Time (2,000 screens or more).

 1. Oogieloves In The BIG Balloon Adventure — $445,000